East-side entryway reopens

-See the station's vicinity map for the exact location.
+See the station's neibourghood map for the exact location.

 Replacement of three escalators